Crypto License in Portugal

 - Application for a license to exchange cryptocurrencies with the Bank of Portugal;

-- Appointment of an AML officer and local director;
+- Appointment of an anti-money laundering officer and a local director;

-- Opening of a settlement account with a Portuguese bank;
+- Opening a settlement account with a Portuguese bank;

-In Portugal, there are no border restrictions or obligations to declare assets in cryptocurrency.
-There is no separate obligation to report, in the case of payments in cryptocurrency above a certain threshold, with the exception of transactions in which an obligated person subject to the Portuguese AML Act may participate, In such a case, the person would have to report suspicious transactions or activities regardless of the amount involved.
+In Portugal, there are no border restrictions or obligations for declaring assets in cryptocurrency.
+There is no separate obligation to report, in the case of payments in cryptocurrency above a certain threshold, except for transactions in which an obligated person subject to the Portuguese AML Act may participate, In such a case, the person concerned would be required to report suspicious transactions or activities regardless of the amount involved.

-Financial entities are obliged to evaluate fund transfers from and to virtual asset trading platforms in the light of ML/TF prevention rules.
-These require that financial entities fulfill a set of duties, including, for example:
+Financial institutions are required to assess transfers from and to virtual platforms for trading assets in the light of ML/TF prevention rules.
+They require financial institutions to fulfill a number of responsibilities, including, for example:

-- Keeping documents referring to customers and transactions;
+- Storing of documents concerning customers and transactions;

 - Examining and reporting suspicious transactions;